VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 Rows in the section represent ordered rule evaluations and their results.
 The column `curl` contains an example of HTTP request sent by vmalert to the `-datasource.url` during evaluation.
 If specific state shows that there were no samples returned and curl command returns data - then it is very likely there was no data in datasource on the moment when rule was evaluated.
+Sensitive info is stripped from the `curl` examples - see [security](#security) section for more details.

 ### Debug mode